twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 </configuration>
 ```

 but I could not get this working.
 I tried to follow the guidance from https://doc.sitecore.com/developers/93/platform-administration-and-architecture/en/use-a-patch-file-to-customize-the-sitecore-configuration.html, but it did not work.
-Any help is highly appriciated!
+Any help is highly appreciated!

 To see the resulting configuration file after patching see https://doc.sitecore.com/developers/93/platform-administration-and-architecture/en/view-configuration-changes.html.